frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ====  ======
 ```

-So what has happened?
+So what has happened in this example?
 We set the textual representation of the number "3" to be a missing value.
-It was done only for explanation purposes because it's definitely not a missing value.
-On the other hand, it demonstrated how metadata can be used.
-In the output we can see how the id number 3 now appears as "None" representing a missing value.
+In the output we can see how the `id` number 3 now appears as `None` representing a missing value.
+This toy example demonstrates how the metadata in a descriptor can be used; other values like "NA" are more common for missing values.

+You can read more advanced details about the [Resource Class below](#resource-class).

 ## Extracting Package

+The third way we can extract information is from a package, which is a set of two or more files, for instance, two data files and a corresponding metadata file.

-We're going to provide two files to the `extract` command which will be enough to detect that it's a dataset.
+As a primary example, we provide two data files to the `extract` command which will be enough to detect that it's a dataset.
 Let's start by using the command-line interface:

 ```bash title="CLI"
 frictionless extract data/*-3.csv